JhArantes/Drink-s_Distributor/README.md

 ## Jupyter Notebook

 1. EDA Exploratory analysis
-2. ETL Extraction and visualization using Python and its libraries.
+2. ETL Extraction and visualization using Python and libraries.

 ## SQL